 "A March to Defend Democracy" held in Westport

-Monroe resident Suzy Stark, left, and Southbury resident Mary Doherty, center, lead a group in chanting while walking in CT on the MOVE's "A March to Defend Democracy" in Westport, Conn. on Sunday, March 26, 2017.
+Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
+Monroe resident Suzy Stark, left, and Southbury resident Mary Doherty, center, lead a group in chanting while walking in CT on the MOVE's "A March to Defend Democracy" in Westport, Conn.

 Add your comments below